Geal/langsec-2017-usenix-article/article.md

 data, but also plagued by the same bugs over years, like memory-related problems.
 Solutions exist, but are not adopted: many of them require to rewrite the full software.
-We describe a methodology, based on a pragmatic approach, to improve the situation.
+We describe how to use Rust and [nom] along with a methodology for making existing software much more secure.
 By surgically replacing functions, we intend to initiate a change towards robust and memory-safe parsers.

 [//]: <> (end lead paragraph)